HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

 \subsubsection{Beam Experiments}

 Recently suggested particle physics experiments using beams of slow neutrons include:\footnote{Note that this list is not exhaustive.} \begin{enumerate} \item[-] In-beam searches for a permanent neutron electric dipole moment (nEDM) \cite{PiegsaFlorianM2013Ncfa,piegsa_nEDM_2018,ABELE20231}, and searches for new fundamental forces \cite{piegsa_limits_2012}.
-These kind of experiments profit linearly from the interaction time $t$ of the neutron in the apparatus.
+These kinds of experiments profit linearly from the interaction time $t$ of the neutron in the apparatus.
 Therefore, their figure of merit can be considered proportional to $\lambda$.

 \item[-] Measuring the neutron lifetime $\tau_n$ by means of the \textit{beam method}.
 Typically these experiments contain a trapping region of some length $L$ that intercepts a neutron beam.
-The neutron decay is observed by detecting decay protons within the volume of these region.
+The neutron decay is observed by detecting decay protons within the volume of this region.
 In an experiment similar to \cite{PhysRevC.71.055502}, the mean number of neutrons in the decay region at any time is given by,

-where $A$ is the cross-sectional area of the trap and $I(v)$ is the velocity-dependent fluence rate \cite{PhysRevC.71.055502}.
+where $A$ is the cross-sectional area of the trap and $I(v)$ is the velocity-dependent fluence rate \cite{PhysRevC.71.055502}, which is independent of the position in the trap for a perfectly collimated beam without attenuation.
 By increasing the VCN flux through such an experiment, the neutron density and hence the observed neutron decay rate increases, which in turn improves the statistical accuracy of the result.
 Similarly to the nEDM experiments, there is an expected $\mathrm{FOM} \propto \lambda$.
 It should be noted that these experiments still suffer from a systematic uncertainty, associated with the determination of the absolute neutron flux.
 Further progress towards the reduction of this uncertainty, as pointed out in \cite{PhysRevLett.111.222501}, could increase the precision of VCN beam lifetime experiments significantly and shed light on the neutron lifetime puzzle \cite{Paul_2009}.

 \item[-] Experiments searching for neutron anti-neutron oscillations \cite{Addazi_2021, Backman_2022}.
 Here it is not the interaction time, but quasi-free flight time of VCN that allow to significantly increase the sensitivity of the experiment.
 Under these conditions the probability for a transition can be expressed by: